Manage Request Channels

 You can perform the following actions to manage your Slack channels within ClearFeed Collections:

-Adding Slack channels to a Collection
+Adding Slack channels to Collection

 Slack channels can be set up for ClearFeed monitoring and added to a Collection.
 You can do this via the ClearFeed WebApp or directly from Slack.